luisbocanegra/plasma-panel-colorizer/README.md

 </div>

 > [!IMPORTANT]
+> Always log out and back in (or restart plasmashell user unit) after a Panel Colorizer or Plasma update to ensure things work correctly. **Please don't report bugs without doing that first.**

+> [!WARNING]
 > **Project is under active development.
-Watch out for BREAKING CHANGES in the [Release notes](https://github.com/luisbocanegra/plasma-panel-colorizer/releases)**.
+Look for BREAKING CHANGES in the [Release notes](https://github.com/luisbocanegra/plasma-panel-colorizer/releases)**.
 >
 > - Found a bug while using Panel Colorizer?
 Please report it [here](https://github.com/luisbocanegra/plasma-panel-colorizer/issues?q=sort%3Aupdated-desc+is%3Aissue+is%3Aopen) first, only report it to KDE after we conclude is a upstream issue or you removed the widget and can still reproduce the problem.
 >
 > - Make sure you're using the latest version of the widget and as close as possible to the [latest Plasma](https://kde.org/search/?s=KDE+Plasma6) to avoid compatibility issues.

-> [!WARNING]
+> [!CAUTION]
 > [The C++ plugin may cause plasma to crash after an update](https://github.com/luisbocanegra/plasma-panel-colorizer/issues/209) and you will need to rebuild it, see [Installing](#installing).
 >
 > To temporarily recover from the crashes, you can manually remove the plugin:
 >
 > ```sh
-> sudo rm -rf /usr/lib/qt6/qml/org/kde/plasma/panelcolorizer/ ~/.local/lib/qml/org/kde/plasma/panelcolorizer/
+> sudo rm -rf /usr/lib/qt6/qml/org/kde/plasma/panelcolorizer/ /usr/lib64/qt6/qml/org/kde/plasma/panelcolorizer/ $HOME/.local/lib/qml/org/kde/plasma/panelcolorizer/ $HOME/.local/lib64/qml/org/kde/plasma/panelcolorizer/
 > ```

 ## Demo